eclipse/epsilon-website/mkdocs/docs/doc/articles/running-epsilon-ant-tasks-from-command-line/index.md

 # Running Epsilon's Ant Tasks from the Command Line

-[This example project](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.workflow.standalone.ivy) shows how to download, configure and run [Epsilon's Ant tasks](../../workflow) from the command line using Ant, [Maven](#maven) and [Gradle](#gradle).
-To run this example, you only need to have [Apache Ant](https://ant.apache.org) installed in your system.
+[This example project](https://git.eclipse.org/c/epsilon/org.eclipse.epsilon.git/tree/examples/org.eclipse.epsilon.examples.workflow.standalone.ivy) shows how to download, configure and run [Epsilon's Ant tasks](../../workflow) from the command line using Ant, Maven and Gradle.
+To run the examples below, you **only** need to have [Ant](https://ant.apache.org), [Maven](https://maven.apache.org/) or [Gradle](https://gradle.org/) installed in your system.

 ## Ant